theupdateframework/python-tuf/tuf/README.md

 the likelihood that a client downloading version X of a release unexpectedly downloads the target files of a version Y just released.

-To gaurantee consistency of metadata and target files, a repository may optionally support multiple versions of `snapshot.json` simultaneously, where a client with version 1 of `snapshot.json` can download `target_file.zip` and another client with version 2 of `snapshot.json` can also download a different `target_file.zip` (same file name, but different file digest.)
+To guarantee consistency of metadata and target files, a repository may optionally support multiple versions of `snapshot.json` simultaneously, where a client with version 1 of `snapshot.json` can download `target_file.zip` and another client with version 2 of `snapshot.json` can also download a different `target_file.zip` (same file name, but different file digest.)
 If the `consistent_snapshot` parameter of write() is True, metadata and target file names on the file system have their digests prepended (note: target file names specified in metadata do not have digests included in their names.)

 The repository maintainer is responsible for the duration of multiple versions of metadata and target files available on a repository.
 Generating consistent metadata and target files on the repository is enabled by setting the `consistent_snapshot` argument of write():
 ```Python
 >>> repository.write(consistent_snapshot=True)
 ```